Hyundai Kona review & buyer's guide

 There’s also roadside assist for 10 years, plus a solid five-year warranty with unlimited kilometres.

-Kona Highlander (+4000) adds front parking sensors, LED lights front and rear, auto high beam, a head-up display, heated and ventilated front seats, a better instrument cluster, power adjustment for the front seats, a wireless phone charging pad, and a heated steering wheel.
+Kona Highlander (+$6000) adds 18-inch alloy wheels, LED lights front and rear, high beam assist, front parking sensors, a head-up display, heated and ventilated front seats, a better instrument cluster, power adjustment for the front seats, a wireless phone charging pad, a heated steering wheel, sunroof (or two-tone roof - no-cost option) and an auto-dimming central rear vision mirror.

 Mazda CX-3 has a 1.5-diesel as well as a 2.0-petrol, and there’s no adaptive cruise there either.
 Nor is there Apple or Android phone integration.
-Mazda is still in love with its MZD Connect system - but swimming against the tide of customer sentiment there, I’m sure.
+Mazda is still in love with its third-rate MZD Connect system - and swimming against the tide of customer preference there, I’m sure.

 Mitsubishi ASX has the best diesel in this segment - a strong 2.2-litre version with all-wheel drive (and a mediocre 2.0-litre petrol).
-There’s a five-year warranty, too, but unlike Hyundai’s it’s capped at 100,000km.
-And you do get Apple and Android for your phone.
+There’s a five-year warranty, too, but unlike Hyundai’s and Mazda's (new 5yr warranty) it’s capped at 100,000km.
+And you do get Apple and Android for your phone with ASX.

 Nissan Qashqai is what you get when you almost try hard enough to do an adequate job.
 No all-wheel drive option.
 No Apple or Android phone integration.
 It does offer a diesel as well as an average 2.0-litre petrol.
 Six out of 10 there … and that's being entirely generous.